friendly/VisCollin/README.md

 vif(cars.mod)
 #>  cylinder    engine     horse    weight     accel      year
 #> 10.633049 19.641683  9.398043 10.731681  2.625581  1.244829

 sqrt(vif(cars.mod))
 #> cylinder   engine    horse   weight    accel     year
 #> 3.260836 4.431894 3.065623 3.275924 1.620364 1.115719
 ```

 According to $\sqrt{VIF}$, the standard error of `cylinder` has been
-multiplied by 3.26 compared with the case when all predictors are
+multiplied by 3.26 and it’s $t$-value divided by this number, compared
+with the case when all predictors are uncorrelated. `engine`, `horse`
-uncorrelated.
+and `weight` suffer a similar fate.

 ### Diagnostics